Sexual assault is any unwanted, coerced or forced sexual activity. It is never a survivor's fault.

 WHEN SOMEONE YOU CARE ABOUT HAS BEEN SEXUALLY ASSAULTED, IT AFFECTS YOU TOO.

 Sexual assault does not only hurt those who survive it.
-If someone you care about has been hurt, click here to learn how you can best be supportive while he or she heals.
+If someone you care about has been hurt, click here to learn how you can best provide support.